Alessio Sarti

-Alessio Sarti (born 8 September 1979) is an Italian footballer who plays as a goalkeeper, and who, as of 2010, is without a club.
+Alessio Sarti (born 8 September 1979) is an Italian former footballer who played as a goalkeeper.

 Career

 Prato

 Born in Florence, Tuscany, Sarti started his career at Tuscany club Prato.
 He then sold to Parma and loaned back to Prato.
 In 1998–99 season, he played as a regular of the team at Serie C2 after the left of Gabriele Aldegani.

 Parma, Milan and loans

 During the 1999–2000 season, he left for Serie B side Ravenna, as Giovanni Cervone's backup.
 In October 2000, he swapped club with Gianluca Zanetti to A.C.
 Milan but remained at Ravenna.
 At Ravenna, he competed with Alex Calderoni and Gilbert Bodart and none of them were absolute starter.
 Ravenna relegated that season and concerned the second highest goals.

 In 2001–02 season, he left for Serie C1 side Arezzo, he competed with Massimo Lotti and Marco Giannitti, again none them were the absolute regular starter.
 In 2002–03 season, he returned to Prato and played as regular and earned a switch to Lucchese in co-ownership deal.
 At Lucchese he was the regular starter and helped the club reach the promotion playoffs, although they lost to Lumezzane in the first round (semi-final).
 In June 2004 Milan bought back Sarti and loaned him back to Lucchese as the 1st choice.